sainisheetal/Movie-Recommendation-System/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------
 Dashboard
 ![Dashboard](https://github.com/sainisheetal/Movie-Recommendation-System/blob/main/PowerBi/Movie%20Recomendation%20Dashboard.png)
 I have used Powerbi desktop to build this dashboard.
 This dashboard shows details related to movies.
-It also shows in which country the movie shooting happen.
-It shows which movies have what popularity, vote and rating count.
+It also shows in which country movies shooting happen under which production house.
+It shows which movie is popular, have maximum vote and rating.

 Limitations
 ---------------------------------------------------------------------------------------------------------------------------------------